- Safety and Health Topics

 Small business employers may contact OSHA's free and confidential On-Site Consultation program to help determine whether there are hazards at their worksites and work with OSHA on correcting any identified hazards.
 Consultants in this program from state agencies or universities work with employers to identify workplace hazards, provide advice on compliance with OSHA standards, and assist in establishing injury and illness prevention programs.
 On-Site Consultation services are separate from enforcement activities and do not result in penalties or citations.
 To contact OSHA's free consultation service, go to OSHA's On-Site Consultation web page or call 1-800-321-OSHA (6742) and press number 4.

 Workers may file a complaint to have OSHA inspect their workplace if they believe that their employer is not following OSHA standards or that there are serious hazards.
 Workers can file a complaint with OSHA by calling 1-800-321-OSHA (6742), online via eComplaint Form, or by printing the complaint form and mailing or faxing it to the local OSHA area office.
 Complaints that are signed by a worker are more likely to result in an inspection.

 If you think your job is unsafe or if you have questions, contact OSHA at 1-800-321-OSHA (6742).
 Your contact will be kept confidential.
 We can help.
 For other valuable worker protection information, such as Workers' Rights, Employer Responsibilities, and other services OSHA offers, visit OSHA's Workers' page.

-- NEW Transitioning to Safer Chemicals: A Toolkit for Employers and Workers.
+- Transitioning to Safer Chemicals: A Toolkit for Employers and Workers.
 OSHA, (2013).
 OSHA has developed this step-by-step toolkit to provide employers and workers with information, methods, tools, and guidance on using informed substitution in the workplace.